alimcodescalers/G8_testing/Test Plans/test_plan_1.md

     10.0  RISKS/ASSUMPTIONS

 ###1.0 INTRODUCTION
-This test plan is a high level test overview for the mentioned new features, more details about the test steps itself should be added in the future when have more info about each feature and try them manullay.
+This test plan is a high level test overview for the mentioned new features, more details about the test steps itself should be added in the future when have more info about each feature and try them manually.

 ###2.0 OBJECTIVES AND TASKS
 ####2.1    Objectives